laureschemm/notes/README.md

 # 2023-11-19
 - "Every block of code you write is a puzzle piece that needs to fit perfectly with the rest of your program.
 Take time to understand how each piece interacts with the whole, and always strive for clean, efficient, and maintainable code."

+# 2023-11-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By giving priority to the critical tasks first, you can ensure that your project stays on track and meets its deadlines.
+Use task management tools, such as Trello or Asana, to help keep track of your tasks and priorities.
+ 2. Plan ahead: Planning is crucial for any project.
+When starting a new project or undertaking a large task, take the time to plan out the steps you need to take and the resources you will need.
+Creating a detailed plan will ensure you have everything you require to complete the task successfully.
+Planning also helps you avoid getting stuck in the middle of a task without a clear path forward.
+3. Stay organized: As a programmer, maintaining a clean and organized codebase is vital for efficiency and ease of maintenance.
+Follow best practices, like using version control systems like Git, organizing your code into well-structured files and folders, following coding conventions, using comments effectively, documenting your work, etc. These practices will not only make your life easier but also help others understand and maintain your codes.
+4. Learn continuously: Technology is constantly evolving, so it' s essential for programmers to keep up with the latest developments and trends.
+Dedicate time each week to learn new skills, technologies, or programming languages.
+Attend workshops, read blogs, watch tutorials, join online communities, attend conferences, network with fellow programmers, all of these can help in keeping you updated and prepared for the future.